 RB3.
 Next, you will indicate whether your research project involves sensitive information such as information about sexual history, past drug use, or personal health information.

 RB4: Here is where you will select any possible risks, inconveniences, or discomforts that participants may experience.
 If there are none, you will check ‘none’ and move on.
-For many studies that do not involve the collection of sensitive information, the risks are no greater than one would experience daily otherwise, and so in those cases you can select “no risk.”
+For many studies that do not involve the collection of sensitive information, the risks are no greater than one would otherwise experience daily, and so in those cases you can select “no risk.”
 If you do select any boxes, you will be asked to describe these in detail and describe how you plan to mitigate risks.

 RB5.
 Next, indicate whether any incentives will be offered to participants.
 Incentives are any form of compensation that participants may receive for participating in your study.
 Incentives can include SONA compensation, gift card lottery entry, free meals, or monetary compensation.
 If you plan to offer incentives, you will be asked to list them and indicate whether participants who do not complete the study will still be given their incentives.
 If you do not plan to give incentives out to participants who are unwilling/unable to complete their participation, you need to be clear about this in your consent documents.